arnauze/Python/README.md

 # Python

+git clone https://github.com/arnauze/Python.git

 Action game :

-git clone https://github.com/arnauze/Python.git

-python3 game.py
+A very simple game where you pick a class between Warrior, Mage or Archer and try to defeat bosses.

 Linked list:

-A simplie linked list implementation in python
+A simple linked list implementation in python